ganoliz/AdvanceRAG/Readme.md

 ![image](https://github.com/ganoliz/AdvanceRAG/blob/main/images/AdaptvieRAG_architecture.png)
 ![image](https://github.com/ganoliz/AdvanceRAG/blob/main/images/AdaptiveRAG_workflow.png)

 Adaptive RAG use a strategy that whether use self-corrective RAG to retrieve document or use web search tool (Route data source first).
 You can also have more data source.
 Then we do same things like Self-RAG: Retrieve and grade documents are relevant or not.
 When generate, we grade generated answer is hallucination or not by another llm.
 If content is hallucination, we need to re-generate again.
-At final, we need to check the answer is actually answer user questions or not, if not we need re-write question and retrieve again.
+At final, we need to check the answer is actually answer user questions or not, if not we need re-write question and retrieve again. [paper](https://arxiv.org/abs/2403.14403)

-Route prompt example
+Route prompt example:
 ```python
 system = """You are an expert at routing a user question to a vectorstore or web search.
 The vectorstore contains documents related to agents, prompt engineering, and adversarial attacks.